JamesNK/BookOfDotNetOSS/strong-naming.md

 # Strong Naming

-Strong-naming assemlies is a controversial subject in the .NET community.
+Strong-naming assemblies is a controversial subject in the .NET community.
 There are definite benefits and definite costs to strong-naming, and there is constant debate over whether open source libraries should be strong-named.

 ## What is strong naming